checkly/docs.checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 ![setup and teardown script for http requests with snippets](/docs/images/api-checks/setup-teardown-snippet.png)

+It's also possible to import snippets from your setup or teardown script.
+For more information see the [documentation page on snippets](/docs/snippets).
+This can be particularly useful if setup and teardown scripts are similar across checks, but still require some customization.

 ## Built-in variables

 Inside each script, you have access to certain data structures of the API check lifecycle.